Omega Seamaster Cal.552 18ct 1959

 The 18ct yellow gold watch case measures 33mm, excluding the correct original Omega signed crown and the case-back, bezel and body are all in beautiful condition with no scratches, dings or other damage visible to the naked eye.
 The watch has been lightly used and very carefully looked after, which has meant that after careful inspection, the case has simply required a professional clean and gentle hand-polish to bring back the almost new look of the watch.

-The inside of the case is correctly signed ‘Omega Watch Co.’, ‘Fab Suisse’ and ‘Swiss Made’ with ’18K’ and the case reference number 14700 SC.
+The inside of the case is correctly signed ‘Omega Watch Co.’, ‘Fab Suisse’ and ‘Swiss Made’ with ’18K’ and the model reference 14700 SC.

 Note – Although this watch case was classed as waterproof when new and all the rubber seals have been replaced, this watch has not been pressure tested and its water resistance is not guaranteed.
 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.